Emphasis on Performance

 The Glenville State College Brass Studio strives for excellence in musicianship, technique, and life skills in order to be well rounded.
 Our brass students are prolific performers as they all perform in the following ensembles for at least four years: marching band, concert choir, full brass ensemble, and other smaller brass chamber ensembles.
 All brass students perform at least one solo publically at the end of every semester as well as give a senior recital.
 Most brass students also perform junior recitals and are members of the jazz band.

 Our brass studio is active outside of the traditional activities of a brass major.
 Our full brass ensemble performs numerous holiday performances every holiday season.
 Past performances include Bridgeport Country Club, Parkersburg Country Club, and Meadowbrook Mall.
 We also attend national and international conferences.
-Our tuba and euphonium ensemble performed at the 2007 United States Army Band Tuba and Euphonium Conference in Washington, D.C., the 2008 International Tuba and Euphonium Conference in Cincinnati, Ohio, the 2010 International Tuba and Euphonium Conference in Tucson, Arizona, and the 2012 International Tuba and Euphonium Conference in Linz, Austria.
-We also take a group of students to the Midwest International Band and Orchestra Clinic in Chicago, Illinois every year.
+Our tuba and euphonium ensemble performed at the 2007 United States Army Band Tuba and Euphonium Conference in Washington, D.C., the 2008 International Tuba and Euphonium Conference in Cincinnati, Ohio, the 2010 International Tuba and Euphonium Conference in Tuscon, Arizona, the 2012 International Tuba and Euphonium Conference in Linz, Austria, the 2013 Midwest Tuba and Euphonium Conference in Normal, Illinois and the 2014 International Tuba and Euphonium Conference in Bloomington, Indiana.
+We have taken numerous trips to the Midwest International Band and Orchestra Clinic in Chicago, Illinois.
 We have also attended the National Trumpet Competition, the United States Army Band Eastern Trombone Workshop, the United States Army Band Tuba and Euphonium Conference, and the International Trombone Festival.

 The GSC Tuba and Euphonium Ensemble was one of twenty-something ensembles from around the world invited to perform at the 2012 International Tuba and Euphonium Conference in Linz, Austria.
 Our musicians brought home many exciting stories, some great learning experiences, and many photos, including the four below.